Prasanth3620/BANK_LOAN_REPORT_POWERBI/README.md

 - **Dashboard 2: Overview**
 - **Dashboard 3: Details**

-Each section is interactive and dynamically filters based on user selections (e.g., selecting a state, term, or loan status).
+Each section is interactive and dynamically filters based on user selections (e.g., selecting a state).

 ---